foundry-rs/book/src/reference/forge-std/README.md

 ### Forge Std's `Test`

-`Test` in `Test.sol` provides all the essential functionality you need to get started writing tests.
+The `Test` contract in `Test.sol` provides all the essential functionality you need to get started writing tests.

 Simply import `Test.sol` and inherit from `Test` in your test contract: